hsutter/cppfront/docs/other/regex_status.md

 ### Modifiers
 ```
  - [ ] p                Preserve the string matched such that ${^PREMATCH}, ${^MATCH}, and ${^POSTMATCH} are available for use after matching.
- - [ ] a, d, l, and u   These modifiers, all new in 5.14, affect which character-set rules (Unicode, etc.) are used, as described below in "Character set modifiers".
+ - [ ] a, d, l, and u   These modifiers affect which character-set rules (Unicode, etc.) are used, as described below in "Character set modifiers".
  - [ ] g                globally match the pattern repeatedly in the string
  - [ ] e                evaluate the right-hand side as an expression
  - [ ] ee               evaluate the right side as a string then eval the result